Aboriginal and Torres Strait Islander (First Nations) people

 Profile of new and returning First Nations clients

-- 3 in 5 (60% or 13,968) of First Nations people had previously received alcohol and other drug treatment from a service at some point since 2013–14 when client reporting was enabled.
+Of the First Nations clients in 2023–24, who had previously received AOD treatment (returning clients), 3 in 5 (61%, 14,798) had previously received alcohol and other drug treatment from a service at some point since 2013–14, when client reporting was enabled.

 Principal drug of concern